Kacey Musgraves discography

-American singer Kacey Musgraves has released six studio albums, one soundtrack, four demo albums, four extended plays, 23 singles, six promotional singles, and 15 music videos.
+American singer Kacey Musgraves has released seven studio albums, one soundtrack, four demo albums, four extended plays, 23 singles, six promotional singles, and 16 music videos.
 The earliest of Musgraves's material was released in the early 2000s with the issuing of demo albums, beginning with children duo effort Texas Two Bits with fellow student Alina Tatum, which self-released Little Bit of Texas in 2000.
-This was followed by her first solo album Movin' On (2002).
+This was followed by her first solo album Movin' On (2002) and Wanted: One Good Cowboy (2003).
 She signed to Mercury Nashville in 2012.
 In early 2013, Musgraves released her debut full-length album Same Trailer Different Park.
 Critically acclaimed, the album debuted at number one on the Billboard Top Country Albums chart and number two on the Billboard 200.
 Its preceding lead single "Merry Go 'Round" peaked within the top 20 of the Billboard Hot Country Songs chart.
 The album would also spawn the top 40 singles "Blowin' Smoke" and "Follow Your Arrow".
 Same Trailer Different Park has since been certified platinum by the RIAA.

 Musgraves's second studio album Pageant Material was released in June 2015.
 The record topped the Billboard Country Albums chart and debuted at number three on the Billboard 200.
 It spawned the singles "Biscuits" and "Dime Store Cowgirl", both minor hits on the Billboard Country Songs chart.
 Her third studio release was a holiday album titled A Very Kacey Christmas (2016).
 Critically acclaimed for its retro influences, the album debuted at number 11 on the Billboard Country Albums chart.
 In March 2018, Musgraves released her fourth studio album via MCA Nashville entitled Golden Hour.
 The album became her third studio release to reach number one on the Billboard Top Country Albums chart, selling 49,000 copies within its first week.
-Its lead single "Butterflies" debuted on the Country Songs chart around the same time.
+Its lead single "Butterflies" debuted on the Country Songs chart around the same time.Her sixth album, Deeper Well, was released on March 15, 2024 and it reached number two on the Billboard 200 album chart tying it for her highest charting album of her career with her debut album.
+It also was her third straight (fifth overall) number one album on the Billboard Top Country Albums chart.
+The album received three nominations at the 67th Annual Grammy Awards, including for Best Country Album, and won for Best Country Song for "The Architect".
+Musgraves released her seventh album, Middle of Nowhere, on May 1, 2026 and it was preceded by the album's title track as the first single and music video in March 2026.